 You need to determine the size of each part you upload and copy.
 For example, if you're uploading a 100GB file, you could make each part 1GB, and perform 100 uploads, 1GB at a time.
 Note that parts need not all be the same size.
 The maximum part size is 5GB, and the minimum part size is 5MB, except for the last part in a file, which has a minimum size of one byte.
 We recommend a part size of 100MB, which strikes a good balance between upload throughput and the ability to upload parts in parallel.

 Rather than hard coding the part size, it is a good idea to use the

 The parts are numbered starting at 1, up to the number of parts needed, with a maximum of 10,000 parts for one large file.

-Upload each part using
+Upload a part using

 Finally, once all of the parts are uploaded, you can call

-For any one upload, you can use
+For any one unfinished large file, you can use

 Usage Charges for Large Files

 In most ways, large files are treated the same as small files.
 The costs for the API calls are the same.